Stella Meghie: Career

 In 2016, Meghie made her feature film debut with the indie comedy-drama Jean of the Joneses which premiered at the SXSW Film Festival.
 The film received a nomination for Best First Screenplay at the Independent Spirit Awards and two Canadian Screen Award nominations at the 5th Canadian Screen Awards in 2017.
 Meghie was also nominated in the Best Original Screenplay category.

 After her first picture, Meghie began work on studio features.
 She directed the romance film Everything, Everything (2017), an adaptation of the New York Times best selling novel Everything, Everything.
 The film starred Amandla Stenberg and Nick Robinson and was a commercial success, grossing $61 million worldwide on a production budget of $10 million.

 Marking her return to indie features, Meghie's film The Weekend premiered at the 2018 Toronto International Film Festival.
 The indie film was shot in just under two weeks from a script Meghie had written years prior.

 In 2020, Meghie directed her fourth feature film, The Photograph.
 The film was inspired by Meghie's own grandmother who reconnected with a daughter she had not seen in almost thirty years.
 Starring Issa Rae and Lakeith Stanfield, the film received generally favourable reviews and grossed $20 million.

 Meghie was slated to direct a Whitney Houston biopic for Sony Pictures titled Whitney Houston: I Wanna Dance with Somebody from a screenplay written by Anthony McCarten and with Naomi Ackie set to star as Houston.
 Kasi Lemmons ultimately took over directing duties though Meghie remained an executive producer.

 On March 14, 2022, Meghie signed with Lighthouse Management + Media for representation.

 Meghie is also set to executive-produce The Princess and the Frog spin-off series Tiana.
-She was also originally hired as writer and director, but was replaced in those capacities by Joyce Sherri by October 2023.
+She was also originally hired as writer and director, but was replaced in those capacities by Joyce Sherri by October 2023, before the series was ultimately cancelled in March 2025.

 On February 22, 2023, it was announced that Meghie would direct multiple episodes of the Disney+ series Wonder Man, set in the Marvel Cinematic Universe.